voidware/trek14/readme.md

 ## Bases

-There are 10 Federation bases in the galaxy (including HQ) where you can doc to refuel.
-Spent photon torpedoes are also replenished.
+There are 10 Federation bases in the galaxy, 9 of which you can dock to refuel and spent photon torpedoes are replenished.
 To dock, manoeuvre your ship adjacent to the base and press "D".

 Note that the base in quadrant 7,7,2 should **NOT** be docked, unless you wish to end your mission.
 This base is star fleet HQ, docking there voluntarily ends the mission giving your report and score.